 However, suing a government entity is more complicated than suing a private individual or business.
 It often requires following special procedures with different rules and a much shorter time limit to file.
 In Texas, you must file notice of a claim within 180 days of the accident (45 days in some cities).
 If in the above example you attempted to sue the driver but failed to include the city as a possible defendant, the driver’s insurance company would likely claim that the bulk of liability rests with the city and would deny your claim.

-Was the driver who caused the accident driving while intoxicated?
-It may surprise you to learn that nearly half (48%) of all reported fatal auto-pedestrian accidents involved alcohol.
-If it can be shown that the at-fault driver was driving drunk after being over-served at a bar or restaurant, not only may the establishment face criminal penalties and the prospect of losing their liquor license, but the victim and their family can also seek compensation from the establishment for their portion of liability under what’s called a dram shop claim.
+Was the driver who caused the accident drunk driving?
+It may surprise you to learn that nearly half (48%) of all reported fatal auto-pedestrian accidents involve alcohol.
+If it can be proven that the driver was intoxicated after being over-served at a bar or restaurant, not only may the establishment face criminal penalties and the prospect of losing their liquor license, but the victim and their family can also seek compensation from the establishment for their portion of liability under what’s called a dram shop claim.

 Fatal Auto-Pedestrian Accidents are On the Rise

 In the past several years, cars, trucks and SUVs have generally gotten much safer.
 We now have more features designed to help us be better drivers, including back-up cameras, traction control, and even collision avoidance systems.
 Yet despite all of these technological advances, a recent study from the IIHS shows that pedestrian deaths have actually increased and are now at the highest point in nearly 30 years.